Application for the status as a stateless person

 Submitting the application

-Applicants have to submit the application for the status as a stateless person via the duly completed and signed form to the Department for Foreigners at the Immigration Directorate under the Ministry of Foreign and European Affairs, and provide the following information in particular:
+Applicants have to submit the application for the status as a stateless person via the duly completed and signed form to the General Department of immigration - Department for foreigners under the Ministry of Home Affairs, and provide the following information in particular:

 Applicants will have to prove their statelessness by providing precise and serious evidence.
 They namely have to prove that they have lost the nationality which was theirs by birth or that they never were a national of any state.